-Homepage > Journal > The best programming languages for Product Managers
+Homepage > Journal > The best programming languages for product managers

 Journal

-The best programming languages for Product Managers
+The best programming languages for product managers

 How you like that:

-Product Managers in the IT industry are specialists whose experiences, knowledge, competencies, and skills (soft and hard) are often and eagerly used in technology companies.
+Product managers in the IT industry are specialists whose experiences, knowledge, competencies, and skills (soft and hard) are often and eagerly used in technology companies.

-They are a link between the technical world (programmers), User Experience (UX/UI Designers), and the business world (owners, shareholders).
+They are a link between the technical world (programmers), user experience (UX/UI designers), and the business world (owners, shareholders).

-A good example of this is the Google APM program.
+An excellent example of this is the Google APM program.

-In just a moment, you will read about the best programming languages for Product Managers.
+In just a moment, you will read about the best programming languages for product managers.

 We highly recommend you read the article!